 The IPLA requires 90 hours of pre-licensing education from an approved provider before you can earn your broker's license.

 Unfortunately, AgentCampus by 360training doesn't offer Indiana pre- or post-license training at the moment.
 We only offer continuing education.
-To find a school that's approved for pre-license education on the IPLA's website.

 Who is Eligible to Become a Real Estate Broker in Indiana?

 To apply for a real estate license in Indiana, you need to be at least 18 years of age and have a high school diploma or GED.

 What Else Do I Need to Do to Earn My Indiana Real Estate License?

 Within one year of completing your pre-license course, you have to pass the Indiana Real Estate Licensing Exam.
 Within a year of passing the state exam, you need to submit your application.